microsoft/regorus/bindings/ruby/README.md

 See [Repository](https://github.com/microsoft/regorus).

-To build this gem locally
+To build this gem locally without bundler,

 `rake build`

-then to install the gem and build the native extensions,
+then to install the gem and build the native extensions

 `gem install --local ./pkg/regorusrb-0.1.0.gem`

-## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG

-If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG

 ## Usage